livecode/livecode/docs/guides/LiveCode Builder Language Reference.md

 The repeat statements allow iterative execute of a sequence of statements.

+The block of code present in a repeat statement defines a unique scope for handler-local variable definitions.

 The **repeat forever** form repeats the body continually.
 To exit the loop, either an error must be thrown, or **exit repeat** must be